spk121/burro-engine/README.md

 ============

 This is the README for the Project Burro Game Engine version 0.1.
 This is currently pre-alpha code.
 I'm aiming for Nov 2014 release.
-The nickname for versoin 0.1 is "Common Markdown".
+The nickname for version 0.1 is "Common Markdown".

 This is a 2D game engine I started writing on a whim after reading about the